open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

   the hub cluster and consistently reconciles the physical Kubernetes cluster to the expected state.

-### "Hub-agent" architecture
+### "Hub-spoke" architecture

-Benefiting from the merit of "hub-agent" architecture, in abstraction we are de-coupling most of the multi-cluster operations generally into (1) computation/decision and (2) execution, and the actual execution against the target cluster will be completely off-loaded into the managed cluster.
+Benefiting from the merit of ["hub-spoke"](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) architecture, in abstraction we are de-coupling most of the multi-cluster operations generally into (1) computation/decision and (2) execution, and the actual execution against the target cluster will be completely off-loaded into the managed cluster.
 The